A framework for applying brand strategy across a range of applications for nonprofits and social impact organizations.

 The Five Functions of the Nonprofit Brand

 Implementing a brand strategy, however, can be challenging for organizations.
 These elements must be woven into the fabric of the culture, and it’s a lot of work.
-But it’s even more challenging for people outside the organization to understand a nonprofit solely through these brand elements by themselves.
+And it’s even more challenging for people outside the organization to understand a nonprofit solely through these brand elements by themselves.
 Putting them on the website or in a brand guide isn’t enough.
-It’s only when they are applied that they have the power to create clear and simple communications or to deliver a memorable and intentional experience.
+It’s only when they are applied that they have the power to create clear and effective communications or to deliver a memorable and intentional experience.

 Why functions?